eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ## Processor Groups

-Use processor groups to link programs with specific dialects and local folders containing copybooks.
+Use processor groups to link programs with specific dialects, SQL backend settings, and local folders containing copybooks.
 You define processor groups in a `proc_grps.json` file and associate them with programs in a `pgm_conf.json` file.
 Create both of these files in a `/.cobolplugin` folder in your workspace root.

-In the `proc_grps.json` file, specify your copybook folders in a `libs` array, and specify dialects within a `preprocessor` JSON element which contains the libraries which use that dialect.
+In the `proc_grps.json` file:

+- Specify your copybook folders in a `libs` array.
+- Specify dialects within a `preprocessor` JSON element.
+This element can contain a `libs` array which specifies folders that contain copybooks which use that dialect.
+- Specify SQL backend settings within a separate `preprocessor` JSON element with the following parameters:
+   - `name` (string)
+   Specify **DB2** or **DATACOM**
+   - `target-sql-backend` (string)
+   Specify either **DB2_SERVER** or **DATACOM_SERVER**
+   Ensure that the two parameters specify the same server configuration.

 Use the following format:
 ```
 {
     "pgroups": [